 The combination of Kappa and Mutton Chaap is a common breakfast delicacy in Kannur.
 At about 9 am, this small breakfast joint ,‘Onakkan Bharati’, was already running out of food.
 Curiosity made me shameless enough to stare at my neighbor’s plate who ate ‘puttu’ (steamed rice and coconut cake) with sugar and banana.
 Some paired up their ‘puttu’ with ‘mutton chaap’ or ‘kadla curry’ (black chickpea curry).
 I chose to stick with the Maharaja’s invention that tastes like bread grown on a tree – mushy and plain.
 A perfect companion for a spicy mutton curry, this meal is sure to get you through a day of hard work.

 Kannur marked the farthest point of our food journey and we had to end it with the traditional Kerala ‘Porotta’ that Vikas can sell his kidneys for.
 At a joint called ‘MKV’, we ate this Malabar bread with prawns and chicken, each roasted in traditional Kerala pepper.
-They also make fish biryani which smells as if the river itself has been served on your plate.
+They also make fish biryani which smells like river served on a plate.

-North Kerala opened up the world and my mind to a different side of the gorgeous land.
+North Kerala unveiled, to me, a completely new and unknown side of this gorgeous land.
 Instead of lazing on the houseboats, we drove on the beaches; instead of appams, we ate tapioca for breakfast, fish biryani replaced the ghee rice, and the shawarmas replaced the curries.

 Hours into our journey, we neared home and I couldn’t help but thank the world for being so diverse.
 If it weren’t, it wouldn’t be one worth traveling.